 This blog is part of the Analyzing Scoliosis series, which is designed to teach movement practitioners how to work confidently with clients with scoliosis.
 Previous post have discussed the typical scoli client and the common types of scoli (AIS and functional scoliosis).
+My book, Analyzing Scoliosis, which covers the topics in this series (as well as others) in more depth, is available on Amazon.

 In today’s blog I’d like to discuss what to do when someone first walks in the door and tells you they have scoli.
 What if they doesn’t know know what kind of scoliosis they have?
 What if they have never received a diagnosis?
 How do you decide if you should work with them?
 I’d like to use my client “Joy” as an example of how to make an informed decision that is best for you and your client.
 The following is an excerpt from my book The Beautiful Scoliotic Back.